keras-team/keras-io/guides/md/keras_hub/rag_pipeline_with_keras_hub.md

 - **Speed & Resource Usage:**

   - `MobileNetV3 + Gemma3(1B)` is significantly faster and more memory-efficient, making it suitable for edge devices and real-time applications.
-  - `Gemma3(4B)` requires more computational resources and is slower, especially on limited hardware.
+  - `Gemma3(4B)` VLM model requires more computational resources and is slower, especially on limited hardware.

 - **Scalability & Flexibility:**